 We learn and work best when we manage ourselves.

-We learn and work best when we relate to others using our school values, fostering positive, purposeful, and meaningful relationships of aroha.
+We learn and work best when we relate to others in line with our school values, fostering positive, purposeful, and meaningful relationships of aroha.

 You, your child, and the teacher then discuss how your child is doing.

-If there is anything that parents would like to talk confidentially with the teacher about their child's needs, we encourage parents to arranged another time.
+If you'd like to discuss anything confidentially with the teacher about your child's needs, please arrange another time.